Denture Breath – How To Stop Bad Breath With Dentures

 The key to preventing bad breath goes back to the preventative measures you would have taken before you got dentures.
 Gum disease creates the conditions that can become denture breath.
 In order to eliminate these conditions, you have to keep your mouth clean and fresh at all times.

 This requires a regular cleaning program.
 This is of particular importance if you have partial dentures as tooth decay and gum disease are still real threats to the natural teeth you still have.
 Brushing and flossing are your best defense.
 Use fluoride toothpaste on your natural teeth.

 When brushing and cleaning your dentures, and more so with partials, be diligent in removing all denture bacteria that are visible.
-Keep in mind that all nooks, crannies and around hooks, clips and springs are all places where food particles can hide and grow bacteria that creates bad breath.
+Keep in mind that all nooks, crannies, and around hooks, clips, and springs are all places where food particles can hide and grow bacteria and can cause denture breath.

 Bad breath plagues many people and typically it has something to do with oral health.
 The conditions in the mouth can contribute to it as can the overall oral hygiene.
 This means that a clean mouth with regularly brushed teeth is less likely to create bad breath.

 However, the same can apply to individuals who wear dentures – full or partials.
-Plaque and tartar can form on false teeth just as they can on natural teeth.
+Plaque and tartar can form on false teeth just as they can on natural teeth, which can then lead to denture breath.
 Fortunately, there are products available that can help keep your dentures clean and fresh provided you use them daily.

 Leave a Comment